uyuni-project/sumaform/README_ADVANCED.md

 }
 ```

-## Emails
+## E-mail configuration

-With the default configuration, whenever we bring up a SUSE Manager machine,
-`rhn.conf` is instructed to use root@`hostname -d` as the email sender.
+With the default configuration, whenever SUSE Manager server hosts are configured to use root@`hostname -d` as the email sender.
 The recipient's SMTP server may discard those emails since they come from a non-existent domain name.

-We can override email address to use as 'from' by
-supplying the parameter: `from_email`.
-E.g.:
+This setting can be overridden with a custom 'from' address by supplying the parameter: `from_email`.
+A libvirt example would be:

 ```
 module "suma3pg" {